-(1) Intangible assets

-(i) Recognition and measurement
+- (l) Intangible assets - (i) Recognition and measurement

-Other intangible assets that are acquired by the Company and have finite useful lives are measured at cost less accumulated amortization and any accumulated impairment losses.
+Intangible assets that are acquired by the Company and have finite useful lives are measured at cost less accumulated amortization and any accumulated impairment losses.

 (ii) Subsequent expenditure

 Subsequent expenditure is capitalized only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure, including expenditure on internally generated goodwill and brands, is recognized in profit or loss as incurred.